Helperbird/website/src/pages/blog/benefits-of-ipads-in-the-classroom.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: Benefits of iPads in the Classroom 2022
+title: Benefits of iPads in the Classroom 2023
-description:
-  For many years, educators have felt the pressure to make learning more than a singular experience.
-  As technology becomes more popular, classrooms have gradually evolved away from the chalk and blackboard combination.
-keywords:
-  For many years, educators have felt the pressure to make learning more than a singular experience.
-  As technology becomes more popular, classrooms have gradually evolved away from the chalk and blackboard combination.
+description: Discover the benefits of using iPads in the classroom to enhance the learning experience.
+Explore how technology has transformed traditional teaching methods and empowered educators to create interactive and engaging lessons.
+keywords: benefits of iPads, classroom technology, interactive learning, educational technology, iPad in education, digital learning, technology in the classroom, teaching tools
 url: blog/benefits-of-ipads-in-the-classroom/
 tags: blog
 isBlog: true
 blog_cat: Blog
 youtubeId: PfILiWebkuc
-cardTitle: Benefits of iPads in the Classroom 2022
+cardTitle: Benefits of iPads in the Classroom
-blog_snip:
-  For many years, educators have felt the pressure to make learning more than a singular experience.
+blog_snip: For many years, educators have felt the pressure to make learning more than a singular experience.
 As technology becomes more popular, classrooms have gradually evolved away from the chalk and blackboard combination.
 img: /assets/images/blog/new-blog-2022/ipads-in-class.png
-des:
-  For many years, educators have felt the pressure to make learning more than a singular experience.
-  As technology becomes more popular, classrooms have gradually evolved away from the chalk and blackboard combination.
 name: June Coffeecups
 date: Created
-time: 4 min
+time: 4 min read
 ---

 ## Benefits of iPads in the Classroom